Wensomt/Wensomt/readme.md

 ## Medicine Melancholy
 - Limit of slow from Extra attack ▼▼
+- Boss attack are a little bit faster ▲

 ## Yuuka Kazami
 - Scope works as its should be 🐛▲▲▲

-## Komachi Onozuka
-- Extra attacks spawn a little bit less often ▼
+- Spells spawn 2 waves of its pattern ▲▲

 ## Eiki Shiki, Yamaxanadu
-- The number of pellets is drastically reduced, therefore the number of her Extra Attack projectiles is also drastically reduced, which is why this is a HUGE indirect nerf, she does not require further nerfs ▼▼▼▼▼
+- The number of pellets is reduced, therefore the number of her Extra Attack projectiles is also reduced, which is why this is a indirect nerf ▼▼▼

 ## Merlin Prismriver
 - Faster charge speed ▲▲▲
 - A lot of wider Scope ▲▲▲
+- Some boss attacks are faster ▲

 ## Lunasa Prismriver
 - Bigger Scope ▲
 - Extra attack appear less often (all sisters now have the same value) ▼
+- Some boss attacks are faster and spawn more bullets ▲